aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/save-a-document/_index.md

 {{% /alert %}}

-## Save a Document to a Stream {#save-a-document-to-a-stream}
+## Save to a Stream {#save-a-document-to-a-stream}

 Pass a stream object to the [Save](https://apireference.aspose.com/words/cpp/class/aspose.words.document#save_stream_saveformat) method.
 It's necessary to specify the save format explicitly when saving to a stream.

-The following code example shows how to load and save a document to a stream:
+The following code example demonstrates how to load and save a document to a stream:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-LoadAndSaveToStream-LoadAndSaveToStream.cpp" >}}